ADORSYS-GIS/webank-pending-registration-service/docs/Webank_Security_Architecture_and_JWT_Validation_Guide.md

 Extracts the device public key from the JWT header.

-####  Known Issue
+####  Payload Validation Implementation
-When used via `EmbeddedJwkJwtDecoder`, this method is called without parameters, causing payload hash validation to fail unless modified.
+The payload hash validation is now properly implemented through the integration of `RequestParameterExtractorFilter` with `EmbeddedJwkJwtDecoder`.
+The filter extracts request parameters and passes them to `JwtValidator.validateAndExtract()` via `RequestParameterExtractorFilter.getCurrentRequestParams()`, ensuring consistent payload validation across all endpoints.

 ### 2. `EmbeddedJwkJwtDecoder.java`